 Praise to you, Lord Jesus Christ.

-THE SERMON The Reverend Sarah Grondin
+THE SERMON The Reverend Canon Dr. David Anderson

 The sermon follows the readings and reflects on one or more the readings, relating them to our Christian discipleship and daily life.